IoTone/IoToneSpec_UniversalServiceMetadata/IOTONE_SPEC_2.md

 -   Doesn't duplicate an existing solution that is clearly already good enough
 -   Future proof through extensibility
 -   Secure as required
+-   Able to support a variety of standards without extension of the format

 # Implementation